 Here in the mountains, we like to keep things simple.
 We handcraft our products in small batches from natural oils, botanicals, & plant-derived ingredients.
 The result: real soap for natural living.
 That's what you'll find with Saranac Mountain Hearth.

 All of our soaps are Real Soaps, which means that they are primarily comprised of the “alkali salts of fatty acids” (source).
 In other words, we combine sodium or potassium hydroxide with fats and oils to make soap.
-Unlike a lot of "Beauty Bars" on the market today, our soaps contain no synthetic detergents, just Real Soap!
+Unlike a lot of products on the market today, our soaps contain no petroleum derivatives--just Real Soap!

 And what about those pretty colors?
 We use a handful of lab-manufactured oxides and ultramarines to bring color to our soaps.
 And while these minerals are often found in nature, they aren't always as pure as the manufactured options.